If you would like to speak to the

 ADDITIONAL NEEDS POLICY

 The Governor with responsibility for monitoring the school’s additional needs policy is Mrs Jenny Gray.
-A copy of this policy is available on the school website.
+The schools ALN policy is available on the school website.

 Regular reviews are held for children on the additional needs register.
 Parents are invited to the reviews.
 A number of children have been recommended for statutory assessment and have received a formal statement of their additional needs.